 Total Cost of Buying

-Here is a realistic breakdown for a £350,000 property purchase:
+Here is a realistic breakdown for a £350,000 purchase by a first or second-time buyer:

 | Item | Cost |